bennylut/poetry/README.md

  poetry refuse to install it.
 - **Relaxation:** Instead of rejecting the dependent package, This version emits a warning and retry the resolution with a truncated constraint
  (i.e., '>=3.5.*' will be replaced with '>=3.5') in most cases this allows the dependency to be installed.
+- **Example use case:** Installing packages like nltk which requires python version to be `3.5.*` now possible.

+## Modified Behavior:

+### Virtual Environments created "in-project" by default
+- **Description:** Changed the configuration `virtualenvs.in-project` to be true by default
+- **Reason:** In my eyes, your project files should be mostly encapsulated in your working directory, it helps maintenance, reduce uncertainty and when deleting the project - no stale data is left behind.

 # Poetry: Dependency Management for Python